 The Grain Revealed: Eleusinian Mysteries and the Adamic Agricultural Inheritance

-The Eleusinian Mysteries, centered on Demeter the grain-mother and her daughter Persephone, were the oldest and most prestigious of the Greek mysteries.
-The culminating revelation was the disclosure of a single sheaf of grain.
-The Urantia Book names the Eleusinian mysteries as a Greek version of fertility worship that emerged after Salem missionary influence had been diluted, preserving in sacramental form the memory of agriculture as a divinely-given art rather than an independently-discovered craft.
+The Eleusinian Mysteries, centered on Demeter the grain mother and her daughter Persephone, were the oldest and most prestigious of the Greek mysteries.
+The climax of initiation was the silent disclosure of a single sheaf of grain.
+The Urantia Book names them as a Greek version of fertility worship that grew up after Salem missionary teaching had been diluted, preserving in sacramental form the memory of agriculture as a gift rather than an invention.

 Adamic agricultural inheritance preserved in sacramental form = Eleusinian Mysteries, the grain-goddess and cultivated life